 Example 3: Same facts as Example 2, except that Employer E's PPP loan is not forgiven by reason of a decision under section 7A(g) of the Small Business Act.
 If Employer E decides to claim the credit to which it is entitled for 2020 with regard to the \$250,000 of qualified wages, Employer E may file a Form 941-X for the previously filed second quarter Form 941 within the appropriate timeframe to make an interest-free adjustment or claim a refund for the second quarter in 2020.
-Alternatively, Employer E may use the special fourth quarter rule with respect to the \$200,000 of qualified wages included in the payroll costs reported on the PPP Loan Forgiveness Application since the PPP loan was not forgiven, but not with respect to the excess \$50,000 of qualified wages even though those amounts were included in the payroll costs reported on the PPP Loan Forgiveness Application.
+Alternatively, Employer E may use the special fourth quarter rule with respect to the \$200,000 of qualified wages included in the payroll costs reported on the PPP Loan Forgiveness Application since the PPP loan was not forgiven, but not with respect to the payroll costs reported on the PPP Loan Forgiveness Application the PPP Loan Forgiveness Application.